 The Gardener

 Years ago, I was honored to meet a friendly, gracious woman at a book festival in Jacksonville.
-She inspired me to write something in her honor, which (like most of my poems,) I’ve kept tucked away.
-This piece is dedicated to the great feminist, Dorothy Pitman Hughes, who passed away earlier this month.
+She inspired me to write something in her honor, which (like most of my poetic prose) I’ve kept tucked away.
+This piece is dedicated to the great intersectional feminist, Dorothy Pitman Hughes, October 2, 1938 – December 1, 2022.

 The Gardener